KaotoIO/kaoto.io/content/blog/2026/kaoto-2.12-release/index.md

 ### Custom Kamelet Improvements

+Kaoto now treats your Kamelets like catalog citizens.
 Working with custom Kamelets is easier with these updates:

+- **Workspace Kamelets** - Custom Kamelets in your workspace are automatically available in the catalog so you place it on any route and tune properties per step through configuration forms.
 - **Live Property Refresh** - Changes to a custom Kamelet's properties now appear in the configuration forms of routes that use it, without reopening the route file.
-- **Workspace Kamelets** - Custom Kamelets in your workspace are automatically available in the catalog and configuration forms.
 - **Paste Support** - Pasting a Kamelet or Pipe now restores its complete definition, including beans, error handlers, and metadata.

 {{< figure src="kamelet-catalog.png" alt="Shows a local Kamelet in the Kaoto Catalog" caption="Access and use your local Kamelets directly in your routes" class="image" >}}